Haruno19/3d-render/README.md

   - `SHIFT` : rotate everything around the Z axis by -3,6°.

 ## Modularity
-My intent for this project is to create a generalized and modular system to project ℝ³ vectors in a 2D plane, and play around with them.
+My intent with this project is to create a generalized and modular system to project ℝ³ vectors into a 2D plane, and play around with them.
 ### Vectors in ℝ³
 Any ℝ³ vector is represented by an object of the `point` class; the `point` class contains a `PVector v` that stores the point's coordinates, and a bunch of methods, its rotation functions and its drawing functions.